madejackson/MillControl/HardwareRequirements.md

     1. if you use the mini you need an extra USB adapter
     2. for beginners it will be easier to use the [ardunino nano](#arduino-nano)
  1. [Rotary Encoder](#rotary-encoder) (e.g. ky 040) with a switch
     1. instead of an encoder it could also have 3 buttons (up/ down / enter).
-With 3 buttons you will need more space and more wires to connect
+With 3 buttons you will need more space and more wires to connect.
  1. [Display](#display): SSD1306 128x64 i2c OLED or SSD1306 128x64 spi OLED.
     1. They support landscape and portrait mode.
 Comment out the orientation define in UI.h.
 If you use a bigger display have a look at U8Glib line 132 and comment this out (hopefully there is a comment ;))
  4. 5 V power adapter (an old smartphone power supply).
 To power up the arduino.
+ 5. [220v to 5v power supply](#220v-to-5v-converter).
+You will need it if you don't want to plug in the mill and the ardunio to a power point.
+You could also disassemble an old smartphone power supply
  6. [Relais modul](#the-relais-modul-looks-like-this) for arduino (Relais 5V KY-019 Modul High-Level-Trigger)
- 9. maybe a solution for the [radio interference](https://www.kaffee-netz.de/threads/millcontrol-arduino-muehlensteuerung-mit-timer-gewichtsautomatik-waagensteuerung-und-brew-timer.95553/page-4#post-1195423)
  10. a mill to tune up
  11. a [breadboard and those conectors](#breadboard-and-wires) (f/f, m/f, m/m).
 This will be perfect for practising and setting up everything before putting it into a box or inside the mill.
  12. a LED will be good for beginners to do some testing
      1. recomanding a RGB LED which gives you more options when it comes to the rotary encoder
      2. RGB Led KY-016
- 1. (optional) an optional second switch (mill switch) and a third switch (mill switch 2).
+ 10. (optional) an optional second switch (mill switch) and a third switch (mill switch 2).
 If you only have one switch comment out the defines in UI.h
- 2. (optional) on/off switch so that there is no standby electricity
+ 11. (optional) on/off switch so that there is no standby electricity
- 3. (optional) a 220v ralais, SSR or similar if you want to use the [brew timer](#brew-timer)
+ 12. (optional) a 220v ralais, SSR or similar if you want to use the [brew timer](#brew-timer)
     1. (SSR High Trigger 2 Channel: 2 channel Solid State Relais Modul 5V/230VAC High Level Trigger)
- 8. (optional) HX711 modul and scale
+ 13. (optional) HX711 modul and scale
- 9. (optional) [220v to 5v power supply](#220v-to-5v-converter).
-You could also disassemble an old smartphone power supply
+ 14. (optional) maybe a solution for the [radio interference](https://www.kaffee-netz.de/threads/millcontrol-arduino-muehlensteuerung-mit-timer-gewichtsautomatik-waagensteuerung-und-brew-timer.95553/page-4#post-1195423)

 ### Arduino nano<br>